 Jump down to: Background • Physical description • Tongue, Jaws, Fangs, Venom • Skin • Hibernation (Brumation) • Movement • Reproduction, Lifespan • Habitat, Foods, Digestion • Predators

-Pet snakes seem to recognize their owners and show a preference for being handled by them rather than strangers, and some owners believe they like to be stroked, but basically, snakes can do without humans.
+Pet snakes seem to recognize their owners and show a preference for being handled by them rather than strangers.
+Some owners believe they like to be stroked, but basically, snakes can do without humans.
 (Snakes in petting exhibits must be “socialized” to tolerate handling by strangers.)

 Background

-Fossil evidence indicates snakes date back 143 to 167 million years ago, to the Jurassic Period when the world was relatively warm.
-It’s thought they evolved from burrowing and aquatic lizards because of anatomical similarities, including eyes without lids and no external ears, and they probably had legs back then, too.
+Fossil evidence indicates snakes date back 143 to 167 million years, to the Jurassic Period when the world was relatively warm.
+It’s thought they evolved from burrowing and aquatic lizards because of anatomical similarities, including eyes without lids and no external ears.
+And, like them, they probably had legs back then, too.
 Both snakes and lizards belong to the scientific class Reptilia and the order Squamata, but snakes have their own suborder, Serpentes.

-Snakes, about 2,700 species of them, are found all over the world, except Antarctica.
-Around 120 species inhabit North America, including twenty venomous ones.
+Today, about 2,700 species of snakes exist.
+They’re found all over the world except Antarctica.
+Around 120 of them inhabit North America, including twenty venomous ones.

 Physical description